Smithtown, New York: Government and politics

 The Town of Smithtown has always been dominated by Republicans at all levels of government.
 This one-party domination has often led to infighting between factions of the Republican Party in Smithtown with the most recent between Supervisor Vecchio and Smithtown Republican Party Chairman William Ellis.
 In recent times the Republican party has dominated the Town Board; the last Democratic Town Supervisor being Mr. Vecchio.
 The most Republican areas for Smithtown are its three incorporated villages, Nissequogue, Head of the Harbor, and the Branch, along with the hamlets of Smithtown and Kings Park.
 The weakest areas for the Republican party in Smithtown is the edges of the Town in the hamlets of Commack and Hauppauge.
-In 2016, President Donald Trump defeated Hillary Clinton by 28 points, the highest performing town for him on all of Long Island.
+In 2016, Donald Trump defeated Hillary Clinton by a margin of 25 percent.
 Democratic County Executive Steve Bellone has won the town, in two of his three runs for that office.

 In addition to presidential politics, the Town of Smithtown is also the power bases of many State and County elected officials.
 The former New York State Senate Majority Leader John J. Flanagan had the bulk of his district located in Smithtown.
 Current Republican Comptroller John M. Kennedy, Jr., along with his wife, Suffolk County Legislator Leslie Kennedy both reside in Nesconset.

-Former Supervisor Vecchio died on April 6, 2019 at the age of 88.
+Former Supervisor Vecchio died on April 6, 2019, at the age of 88.